-6. Click the NetFlow application and select Details.
+- 6. Click the NetFlow application and select Details.
 The Application quick view is displayed.
-For steps to configure the v5 NetFlow application, refer to "Add Version 5 NetFlow Application" on page 44.
+For steps to configure the v5 NetFlow application, refer to Add Version 5 NetFlow Application. - 7.
+Create a link from the Pass all map to the v5 NetFlow application.